 New Hampshire has seen many break-ins and theft of copper pipes and other items in vacant homes around the state.
 The Realtor’s multiple listing service has put an end to publicly displayed information stating whether or not a property is bank owned because thieves perceive those homes are vacant.

-Hook up with an agent who is well versed in transactions involving bank owned homes.
-With your agent’s access to the MLS, you’ll be able to search for bank owned propertunities.
-Each seller has their own procedures and forms to purchase their properties.
+Your best asset in transactions involving bank owned homes is to hire an agent with experience in bank owned sales.
+Your agent will be able to use the Realtors MLS access to extract the foreclosure listings in your target areas.
+Each seller has their own procedures and forms used to purchase their properties.
 Your experienced agent will be able to gather the necessary forms and procedures required by each particular seller and help you write a winning offer.

 7 Steps To Buy Foreclosed Homes